• Skip to primary navigation

 What does the Bible Say about Simplicity?

-The bible is the living Word of God, and it is powerful.
+The Bible is the living Word of God, and it is powerful.
 Does it have anything to say about simplicity?
 You bet your bottom boot it does!
+You will notice there is a lot of grace in these passages that we will discuss.
+The grace of God extends to all areas of our life including simplicity!

 “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.